bearwolf/TonexWebController/README.md

 # Hi, this is a hobbyproject where you can control your ToneX Pedal from your browser.
+# Now updated from the beta to new version with FX support.
+Old version at https://bearwolf.github.io/TonexWebController/old
 [Access it as a webpage here!](https://bearwolf.github.io/TonexWebController/)

     1. Connect pedal via cable.
 Make sure Midi is set to 'Through' or 'Merge' on the tonex.